Rick Savage

-Richard Savage (born 2 December 1960) is an English musician best known for being the bass guitarist and one of the founding members of the rock band Def Leppard.
+Richard Savage (born 2 December 1960) is an English musician best known as the bass guitarist and a founding member of the rock band Def Leppard.
 Savage and lead singer Joe Elliott are the only two remaining original members of the band.
-The two of them, plus drummer Rick Allen, are also the only members of the band who have performed on every album.
+With drummer Rick Allen, they are also the only members who have performed on every album.

 Biography

-Savage was born in Sheffield in South Yorkshire.
-Savage was educated at Tapton Secondary School in Sheffield.
+Savage was born in Sheffield and educated at Tapton Secondary School in Sheffield.
 In his youth, he learned to play guitar along with his older brother.
 They played songs like Rod Stewart's "Maggie May" and Don McLean's "American Pie."
-Savage also pursued a career as a professional football player with Sheffield United, despite his devotion to rivals Sheffield Wednesday.
-Savage ultimately chose music and formed a band with a few schoolmates including Tony Kenning and eventually Pete Willis.
+Savage also pursued a career as a professional football player with Sheffield United, despite him being a Sheffield Wednesday supporter.
+In his teens he was a keen runner and attended Hallamshire Harriers athletics club in the Hillsborough area of the city.
+He ultimately chose music and formed a band with a few schoolmates, including Tony Kenning, and eventually Pete Willis.
 As Atomic Mass they mostly covered Queen, Slade, Deep Purple, Jimi Hendrix, and other popular rock artists of the time.

-At one point, they decided that Willis was the better guitar player so Savage picked up the bass guitar.
-Needing a singer, the band auditioned an acquaintance of Willis', Joe Elliott.
+At one point, they decided that Willis was the better guitar player, so Savage picked up the bass guitar.
+Needing a singer, they auditioned an acquaintance of Willis', Joe Elliott.
 They subsequently picked up guitarist Steve Clark and changed their name to Def Leppard.

 Savage contracted Bell's palsy around 1994.
 This causes his facial muscles to weaken and become partially paralyzed.
 He has recovered, but effects of the disease are still visible, especially when he is fatigued.

 From an interview by Gordon Shearer on DefLeppard.com: